-As you venture further into Bath, don’t miss the famous Assembly Rooms, where the characters from Pride and Prejudice would have attended dances and social gatherings.
+As you venture further into Bath, don’t miss the famous Assembly Rooms (Closed for renovation until at least 2025), where the characters from Pride and Prejudice would have attended dances and social gatherings.
 Experience the atmosphere of a bygone era as you explore the grand ballroom and picture the lively conversations and flirtations taking place.
 Your guide will point out sites that Jane Austen would have known and been familiar with, along with her various homes in the city.
 This will be followed by refreshments at the Jane Austen Centre.

 Leaving Bath behind, you’ll journey to the enchanting village of Lacock.
 This well-preserved medieval village exudes charm and tranquility, transporting you straight into Austen’s world.
 Wander along the cobbled streets lined with quaint cottages, and visit the Meryton Assembly rooms, Darcy’s University, and The Bell pub at Bromley.
 You will also see the filming views and the site where the Bennet sisters met Wickham for the first time amongst others.
 You will have lunch here (not included) before travelling onwards.

 After lunch in Meryton you will travel on to visit the charming, small church that served as Longbourn Church, where Lizzie marries Darcy and Jane weds Bingley.
 You will also get to see ‘Lizzie’s walk, and get a view of Longbourn itself.